14 July 2023

 Cybersecurity Risk Management

 This is a level one module (equivalent to first year undergraduate).
 No prior subject knowledge is required to study this module but students are expected to have a keen interest in the subject area.
-Students must have completed at least one year of undergraduate study by the start of the module in order to enroll.

-7.5 ECTS / 4 US / 0.5 UCL
+7.5 ECTS / 4 US / 15 UCL

-Students who enroll on both Sessions of the UCL Summer School will benefit from a built-in tuition fee discount of £390.
+GBP 2350: Students who enrol on both Sessions of the UCL Summer School will benefit from a built-in tuition fee discount.

 GBP : Students have the option of staying in UCL Accommodation close to campus in vibrant central London.